5 Things You Should Know About Autoimmune Diseases

 - In order to survive these difficult personal circumstances it’s necessary to treat the disease using various approaches.

 - In addition, medical treatment should definitely include psycho-social treatment.
-You should know that you are not alone, and there are various groups to support and above all, understand you.
+You should know that you are not alone.
+There are various groups to support and above all, understand you.

 - Support groups are essential in these cases.
 They also help us to better understand the disease.
 These groups help you to discover new perspectives and find cases like yours.
 Above all, they also help you to keep up with advances and with treatments.